MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 You can organize your processes and views in a way that works best for you.

 - **My processes** > **Process name:** List processes by name, with their associated views displayed as tiles below them.
 Select the caret to the left of the process name to show or hide the views.
-This view is the default when you open Minit.
+This view is the default when you open minit.

 - **Shared with me** > **Process name:**